SciML/sciml.ai/_posts/2017-8-25-StiffDDESDE.md

 of semilinear PDEs.
 We will be continuing to improve this area over the coming year.

+Right now the existing methods are made for problems where the system is small enough that the dense `exp(dt*A)` can be created and cached.
+For large PDEs we will need an efficient `expmv!` method.
+These will be created and released as separate versions of these algorithms (ex: `IIF2` vs `IIF2Krylov`).
+However, this is currently blocked because we need to implement the `expmv!` algorithms which is the subject of a new project in development.

 ## New Tooling Package: DiffEqDiffTools.jl

 During a bunch of benchmarking members of JuliaDiffEq (@dextorious) noticed